Phillips Academy Andover

 Varsity Cross Country Captain

 I was elected captain of a 75-athlete roster for the 2026 season.
 I've been working to shift the team's metrics of success so that effort is recognized regardless of speed.
-Despite difficulties with Lower Leg Discrepancy, my personal records are 16:30 for 5K XC, and 4:24 for 1500m.
+My personal records are 16:30 for 5K XC, and 4:24 for 1500m.

 Writing Center Tutor, Phillips Academy